WeiJinCA/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem

-This system is a simple demo about CRUD operations of employee data.
+It is a simple demo about CRUD operations of employee data.

 # Tech Stack
 Java